How to Use AI to Analyse and Improve Your Public Speaking Delivery

 Liam Sandford

-You can have the best material in the world and still lose your audience if your delivery does not land.
+You can have the best material in the world and still lose the room if the delivery does not land.
 Pacing that is too fast makes you sound nervous.
 Pacing that is too slow makes you sound unsure.
-Filler words erode your credibility one "um" at a time.
-Monotone delivery turns even compelling content into background noise.
+Filler words chip away at your credibility one "um" at a time.
+Monotone delivery turns even strong content into background noise.

-Most speakers have no idea how they actually sound when they present.
+Most speakers have no real idea how they sound when they present.
 They know how they think they sound, which is almost never the same thing.
-AI tools can close this gap by giving you objective feedback on aspects of delivery that are difficult to self-assess.
+AI tools can close that gap by giving you objective feedback on the parts of delivery that are hardest to judge from the inside.

 Why Self-Assessment of Delivery Is Almost Always Inaccurate

-When you are presenting, your attention is on your content, your audience, and your nerves.
+When you are presenting, your attention is split across your content, your audience, and your nerves.
 You are the worst possible judge of your own delivery in that moment.
-Speakers who think they are speaking slowly are often rushing.
-Speakers who think they are projecting energy are often shouting.
+Speakers who think they are going slowly are usually rushing.
+Speakers who think they are projecting are often shouting.
 Speakers who think they sound conversational are often performing.

-Recording yourself helps, but most people hate watching their own footage and either avoid it or watch without knowing what to look for.
-AI provides a more structured and less emotionally charged way to assess what is actually happening when you speak.
+Recording yourself helps, but most people hate watching their own footage, so they either avoid it or watch without knowing what to look for.
+There is a real trap here too: while you are still building confidence, obsessively rewatching yourself tends to backfire, because it feeds the inward, self critical focus you are trying to escape.
+AI gives you a more structured and calmer, less emotionally charged way to see what is happening when you speak, which is exactly what you want during preparation.

 How AI Can Assess the Clarity of Your Spoken Content

-The most practical starting point is not vocal analysis.
-It is content clarity.
-Before worrying about how you sound, make sure what you are saying makes sense.
+The most useful place to start is not your voice, it is your clarity, because clear beats clever and a confused audience is a lost audience.
+Before you worry about how you sound, make sure what you are saying makes sense.

-Record yourself delivering a section of your presentation.
-Transcribe it using any transcription tool and paste the transcript into AI.
-Then ask: "Based on this transcript, what is the core point I am making?
-Is it immediately clear, or does it take too long to emerge?"
+Record yourself delivering a section, transcribe it with any transcription tool, and paste the transcript into AI.
+Then ask: "Based on this transcript, what is the core point I am making, and does it land immediately or take too long to arrive?"
+This exposes the delivery problem most speakers never notice: talking around a point instead of stating it.
+Seeing a written version of what you said makes the gap between what you intended and what you delivered obvious.

 How to Use AI to Identify Filler Words and Verbal Clutter